X3n0m0rph59/precached/_posts/2017-11-15-Status-Update-3.markdown

 ## What has been achieved

 * Internal code refactoring to improve code quality and style
-* Added "Hot Applications" plugin; supersedes the tentative "Dynamic Whitelisting" plugin
+* Added a "Hot Applications" plugin, that supersedes the tentative "Dynamic Whitelisting" plugin
 * Improved the ftrace based tracing subsystem
 * Improved compatibility with other ftrace based tracers